 In 2004 she has published her first book Gut And Psychology Syndrome.
 Natural Treatment Of Autism, ADHD, Dyslexia, Dyspraxia, Depression And Schizophrenia where she explores the connection between the patient's physical state and brain function.
 The book gives full details of the GAPS Nutritional Protocol, highly successful in treating patients with learning disabilities and other mental problems.

 At the end of 2007 her second book was published: Put You Heart In Your Mouth!
 What Really Is Heart Disease And What We Can Do To Prevent And Even Reverse It.
 Dr Campbell-McBride explained: “GAPS is my life’s work.
 However, GAPS diet includes plentiful supply of natural animal fats and cholesterol rich foods, such as eggs.
 We live in a world of fat phobia and cholesterol phobia.
 So, naturally many patients were asking me the same question: am I going to develop heart disease following GAPS nutritional protocol?
 In order to explain the concept fully to my patients, I decided to write a book on this subject.”

 Dr Campbell-McBride is a keynote speaker at many professional conferences and seminars around the world.
 She frequently gives talks to health practitioners, patient groups and associations.
-She is also a Member of The Society of Authors.
-She has contributed to the book Treating Autism by Edelson SM and Rimland B, and is a regular contributing health editor to a number of magazines and newsletters.
+She is also a Member of The Society of Authors, The British Society for Ecological Medicine, and is a Director on the Advisory Board of The Weston A Price Foundation.
+She has contributed to many books on nutrition and is a regular contributing health editor to a number of magazines and newsletters.